-There were 4,985 killed and 4,905 fatal motorcycle crashes in the United States last year.
+There were 4,985 killed and 4,905 fatal motorcycle crashes in the United States in 2018 (2019 data available 12/2020).
 Within this fatality reporting system we are careful to use accurate terminology to improve comparisons.
 For statistics, please note that the term MotorcycLIST Fatalities is used for MotorcycLE Fatalities, and that the term Motorcycle Crashes is used for Motorcycle Accidents.

 Besides Motorcyclist Fatalities (Persons) and Fatal Motorcycle Crashes (Vehicles), there are also other important statistics and analysis such as Registrations, Vehicle Miles Traveled (VMT), and more:

 We are not taking a side on an issue.
 We share information that is factual.
 The truth does not have sides.

 National Motorcycle Institute (NMI,MotorcycleInstitute.org) is a 501(c)(3) nonprofit educational organization.
 This NMI Fatality Reporting System website is the data and statistics reporting system managed by National Motorcycle Institute.

 Our goal is to provide scientifically meaningful data, statistics, and analysis while being an effective, transparent and professionally run 501(c)(3) public charity.
 We are a resource for the general public and governmental agencies, and we are purposefully independent of the motorcycling industry.

 We emphasize that there are two types of fatality data to follow, one involving persons (motorcyclists) and the other involving vehicles ().
 We encourage people to become familiar with the difference between fatalities (persons) and crashes (vehicles).
 In other words, motorcycle fatalities really means motorcyclist fatalities.